 - Have a 20th anniversary vow renewal.
 We just went to the courthouse when we got married 15 years ago.
 We need to have a big celebration and invite all our friends and family since we never had a wedding.

-- Done! – Helicopter ride near an active Volcano.
-I want to see molten lava.
-We took a helicopter tour on the Big Island.
+- Done in 2014! – Helicopter ride near an active Volcano.
+We did this on the Big Island of Hawaii.

 - Join in a Songkran festival.
-It was a ton of fun when I was a kid and it would be great if RB40 Jr. can experience this.
+It was a ton of fun when I was a kid and it would be great if RB40 Jr. could experience this.

 - Be in a movie.
 Shouldn’t be that hard.
 They are always looking for extras.

-- Done!
+- Done in 2014!
 Swim with dolphins (already swam with reef sharks in Belize, they are scary…) Lucked out in Hawaii.

 - Ride in hot air balloon.